WilliamWu88/pipez_ENGG1805/README.md

 The lines of the CSV file are read one at a time and the resulting Block is the input to the Pipeline.

 # Pipes
+A pipeline contains one or more pipes that transform the input Block into a new output Block.
+The input Block is one line at a time specified as key-value pairs.
+That is, every field has an identifier (a key or field name) and a value.
+The pipe takes this input, performs the specified transformation, depending on the type of pipe it is, and writes the output as a Block with the same structure of key-value pairs.

+For example, if the pipe used was the ReversePipe, which reverses the order of the fields the input and output would be as below:
+(“C1”,”monkey”); (“C2”,”cat”); (“C3”, “baboon”)
+-> (“C3”, “baboon”); (“C2”,”cat”); (“C1”,”monkey”)

+If another pipe is used in the pipeline, the output Block from the ReversePipe pipe will become the input for the next pipe.
+So for example, if the next pipe used was OddFieldsPipe the situation would be as below:
+(“C1”,”monkey”); (“C2”,”cat”); (“C3”, “baboon”)
+-> (“C3”, “baboon”); (“C2”,”cat”); (“C1”,”monkey”)
+-> (“C3”, “baboon”); (“C1”,”monkey”)